shakes76/PatternAnalysis-2024/recognition/ISIC_47044090/README.md

 ![Example of lesion segmentation.](./figures/lesion_detection.png)

 ### 2.2 2017 ISIC Challenge
-To train the model, a dataset from the 2017 ISIC challenge was used: this includes
+To train the model, a dataset from the 2017 ISIC challenge was used.
+This includes :
 - 2000 training samples
 - 200 testing samples
 - 150 validation samples

 This training validation split was used since it was the one provided by the ISIC challenge, and the approximately 80/10/10 split is seen to be optimal for large scale training.

 Each of the samples contains and image and a ground truth, where the image is a dermoscopic picture in .jpg file of varying sizes, and the ground truth is the corresponding mask in black and white which segments the image.
 These can be downloaded from the ISIC Challenge datasets website (2017), which is linked in Appendix 1 [3].